cyberman54/ESP32-Paxcounter/README.md

 # SD-card
 Data can be stored on an SD-card if one is availabe.
 Simply choose the file in src/hal and add the following lines to your hal-file:

-    #define HAS_SDCARD 1     // this board has an SD-card-reader/writer, with SPI interface
+    #define HAS_SDCARD 1     // SD-card-reader/writer, using SPI interface
 	OR
-	#define HAS_SDCARD 2     // this board has an SD-card-reader/writer, using native SD interface
+	#define HAS_SDCARD 2     // SD-card-reader/writer, using SDMMC interface

     // Pins for SD-card
     #define SDCARD_CS   (13) // fill in the correct numbers for your board